-As the Nursing Program moves forward with its mission, it is guided by the core values of Tusculum College and its own values that are grounded in professional nursing practice that embraces clinical and scholarly excellence.
+As the Nursing Program moves forward with its mission, it is guided by the core values of Tusculum University and its own values that are grounded in professional nursing practice that embraces clinical and scholarly excellence.
 The faculty, staff and students will:

 - Communicate with integrity and act with ethical values and principles.

 - Create an environment of inclusiveness where individual, intellectual and social diversity are valued.